lisamelton/video-transcoding-scripts/README.md

 Why bother with forced subtitles?

 * Remember "[The Hunt for Red October (1990)](http://www.blu-ray.com/movies/The-Hunt-For-Red-October-Blu-ray/920/)" when Sean Connery and Sam Neill are speaking actual Russian at the beginning of the movie instead of just using cheesy accents like they did the rest of the time?
 If you speak English, the Blu-ray Disc version provides English subtitles just for those few scenes.
 They're "forced" on screen for you.
 Which is actually very convenient.
-* Forced subtitles are often embedded within the full English subtitle track.
+* Forced subtitles are often embedded within a full subtitle track.
 And a special flag is set on the portion of that track which is supposed to be forced.
 MakeMKV can recognize that flag when it converts the video into a single `.mkv` file.
 It can even extract just the forced portion of that subtitle into a another separate subtitle track.
 And it can set a different "forced" flag in the output `.mkv` file on that separate track so other software can tell what it's for.
 * Not all discs with forced subtitles have those subtitles embedded within other tracks.
 Sometimes they really are separate.
 But enough discs are designed with the embedded technique that you should avoid using a disc image directory as input for transcoding.

 Why convert lossless audio?